Wolfgang-Schuetzelhofer/jcypher/README.md

 - At the top level, arbitrarily complex business domains can be mapped to graph databases in a completely non-invasive way (not even annotations invading the business model).
    Additionally, JCypher provides database access in a uniform way to remote as well as to embedded databases (including in-memory databases).

-For reading a documentation, finding code snippets and samples, getting tipps on how to start with JCypher, and to be informed about future directions, please have a look at: https://github.com/Wolfgang-Schuetzelhofer/jcypher/wiki.
+Please have a look at: https://github.com/Wolfgang-Schuetzelhofer/jcypher/wiki for a more comprehensive documentation.
+There you will also find code snippets, references to samples, tipps on how to get started with JCypher, and you will be informed about future directions.

-For more information about Neo4J have a look at: http://www.neo4j.org/ For more information about the CYPHER language have a look at: http://docs.neo4j.org/chunked/stable/cypher-query-lang.html
+For more information about Neo4J have a look at: http://www.neo4j.org/
+</br>For more information about the CYPHER language have a look at: http://docs.neo4j.org/chunked/stable/cypher-query-lang.html

-You can add JCypher as a Maven dependency:
+For adding JCypher as a Maven dependency:

 ```xml
 <dependency>